go-vela/site/content/tour/environment.md

   Learn about environment.
 ---

-To define environment variables you can add an `environment:` YAML tag.
+To define environment variables you can add an `environment:` YAML key.
 Environment variables can be scoped to be global, within a stage, or within a step.

 All platform variables get injected with a custom `VELA_` prefix pattern.